-Most claims arise from temperature issues, either caused by f.i a not properly functioning reefer unit, bad stowage, insufficient pre-cooling, wrong temperature settings, improper packaging or some other reasons that resulted in the damage.
+Most claims arise from temperature issues, either caused by f.i a not properly functioning reefer unit, bad stowage, insufficient pre-cooling, wrong temperature settings or improper packaging.

 Also frozen products, such as fish, shellfish and meat can be damaged easily if the cold chain is interrupted.
 We are frequently involved in surveys on reefer cargoes with temperature related problems, such as thawing deformations, spoilage, freezer-burn and taint damages.